Civil War Timeline

 May 8-21,1864…”BATTLE OF SPOTSYLVANIA“.
 General Grant attacks Lee for the second time during this “Overland Campaign” at Spotsylvania Courthouse,Va.
 Some of the most savage fighting of the war as the Rebels are desperate and the Union army under Grant wants victory and an end to the war.

-“The Western Theater”…The Western Army of the Tennessee under William Tecumseh Sherman starts to close in on CSA General Joseph Johnston to attack Atlanta.
+“The Western Theater”…The Union Western Army of the Tennessee under General William Tecumseh Sherman starts to close in on General Joseph Johnstons’ Confederate Army for the great Union attack on Atlanta,Georgia. ( As in the classic movie “Gone with the Wind”).

 Union soldiers were pinning pieces of paper to their backs before the assaults with their names and units, so their bodies could be identified later.
 All for the Union !